Broadband Plans Perfect for Streaming in Hyderabad - www.lokmattimes.com

 ACT Fibernet has analysed real-time feedback from users in its innovation labs and continuously worked to improve its traffic patterns, data centres, last-mile connectivity, and in-home experience.
 With continuous iterative improvements in every aspect of technology, from network architecture, fast convergence, scalability, and adoption of the new evolution of technologies around the globe – ACT SmartFiber® is not just a wire into your home, but a gateway to superior internet usage experience.
 ACT SmartWiFi® technology, powered by WiFi6 routers, ensures increased speeds for your devices (by up to 38%) and also enables more devices to connect simultaneously.
 Its new intelligent protocols ensure that for each device there is optimised bandwidth available so that performance for all your applications is optimised to the maximum.
 Below are the advantages of ACT’s Smart Wi-Fi enabled by WiFI 6, which is designed to give the quickest WiFi to all of your devices connected:

-1. Performance upgrade in multi-device homes: ACT SmartWifi powered by wifi6 employs frequency division multiple access (OFDMA), a significant feature that boosts overall Wifi performance.
-It ensures that different devices which have varying bandwidth needs (i.e. streaming vs. browsing), get their required wifi bandwidth. i.e. a streaming device will be optimised for higher bandwidth, while a mobile with text chat/email usage will be optimised differently.
+- Performance upgrade in multi-device homes: ACT SmartWifi powered by wifi6 employs frequency division multiple access (OFDMA), a significant feature that boosts overall Wifi performance.
+It ensures that different devices which have varying bandwidth needs (i.e. streaming vs. browsing) , get their required wifi bandwidth. i.e. a streaming device will be optimised for higher bandwidth, while a mobile with text chat/email usage will be optimised differently.
 So overall, wifi bandwidth is smartly utilised.

 Optimised for Videos: